open-sauced/docs/docs/contributing/opensauced-writers-guide/how-to-add-your-post.md

 ## Repeat Authors: Adding to `authors.yml`

-For regular blog post authors, we should declare those authors globally in the configuration file:
+For regular blog post authors, we should declare those authors globally in the configuration file.
+Below is an example of how to add an author to the `authors.yml` file:

 **Location:** `/blog/authors.yml`